dentarg/auth0-blog/_posts/2018-02-21-using-python-flask-and-angular-to-build-modern-apps-part-1.markdown

 ### Frontend Dependencies

-As you are going to use Angular to create your frontend application, you will need Node.js and NPM installed on your machine.
+As you are going to use Angular to create your frontend application, you will need [Node.js](https://nodejs.org/en/) and [NPM](https://www.npmjs.com/) installed on your machine.
 You can install both tools simultaneously by downloading and executing an installer (choose one based on your operating system) from [the Node.js download page](https://nodejs.org/en/download/).
-Another alternative is to use a tool like [NVM](https://github.com/creationix/nvm) to manage multiple active `node` versions (on a development machine, this is probably the best option).
+Another alternative is to use a tool like [NVM](https://github.com/creationix/nvm) to manage multiple active `node` versions.
+On a development machine, this is probably the best option.

 Whichever installation method you choose, make sure you are using an up to date version of Node.js (i.e. `>= 8`).

-After properly installing both tools, you can use `npm` to install [the Angular CLI tool](https://github.com/angular/angular-cli).
+After properly installing Node.js and NPM, you can use the `npm` command to install [the Angular CLI tool](https://github.com/angular/angular-cli).
 You will use this CLI (Command Line Interface) to bootstrap the frontend app, start a development server, and [to create Angular `components`, `services`, etc](https://github.com/angular/angular-cli#generating-components-directives-pipes-and-services).

-Use the following command to install Angular CLI:
+Use the following command to install the Angular CLI:

 ```bash
 npm install -g @angular/cli